caggursoy/Cross-Age-Effect/README.md

 Update @ 15.05.2018:
 I decided to have Python version as well, since obtaining an executable version is easier in Python.
 Moreover, I have made slight changes in Matlab version.

-Currently used face image dataset is provided from FG-NET group's facial database.
+Previously used face image dataset is provided from FG-NET group's facial database.
 About FG-NET: http://www-prima.inrialpes.fr/FGnet/html/about.html
 Since FG-NET is not distributing their database right now, I have reached their dataset thanks to Yangwei Fu.
 About Yangwei Fu: http://yanweifu.github.io/FG_NET_data/